bmodee/Teknikattan/README.md

 First you need to prepare your branch to be merged and then create a merge request.
 First, prepare your branch to be merged.

-1. Open the project in VSCode.
+1. Open the project in VS Code.
 2. Checkout your branch, if you are not already on it (`git checkout <branch>`).
 3. Run `git pull origin dev`.
 This will try to merge the latest changes from `dev` into your branch.
 This can have a few different results:
    - There will be no changes, which is fine.